Homeomorphistic/University-projects/README.md

 ## **Bootstrapping [R]**

-Bootstrapping is method of resampling the data to estimate the properties of estimator.
+Bootstrapping is method of resampling the data to _**estimate the properties of estimator**_.
 It is helpful when the distribution of statistic is not known.
-It can be used in a variety of statistical methods: hypothesis testing, statistical modeling, computing confidence intervals.
-This series of projects uses publicly available data about car crashes and wages to test out bootstrap methods.
+It can be used in a variety of statistical methods: hypothesis testing, statistical modeling, _**computing confidence intervals**_.
+This series of projects uses publicly available data about car crashes and wages to test out _**bootstrap methods**_.

 ## **Ski jumping database [PostgreSQL]**